Beyond the Told

 Let’s Look at the Bugs

 The truth is that a lot of different bugs could be causing this.
-Remember that our bodies are host to thousands of different organisms and species and if you tested, you were likely only tested for about five of them.
+Remember that our bodies are host to thousands of different organisms and species, and if you tested them, you were likely only tested for about five of them.
 It’s quite possible something was missed, so don’t be shocked that your tests came up negative.

 Virus